Francisco García Diego y Moreno: Governmental interference

 The Mexican government had encouraged him by giving him a fixed salary and entrusted to him the management of the Pious Fund of the Californias.
 But, in February 1842, President Santa Anna confiscated the Fund.
 The bishop received no aid and he was obliged to depend upon the contributions from the few white settlers in the territory.
 Many of them refused to pay the tithes which he had found it necessary to impose.

 Achievements

 Nevertheless, Diego opened the first seminary on the Pacific coast at the former Mission Santa Inés, about fifteen miles from the ocean and forty-five miles from Santa Barbara.
 He also made a first visitation of all the churches in the diocese, and to some places even went a second time.
 Worn out by hardships and disheartened at the deplorable conditions which he could not remedy, Bishop Diego died, and was buried in the old Mission Santa Barbara.
+A marker at the Los Angeles Cathedral implies he is still buried at the Santa Barbara Mission.

 Bishop García Diego High School in Santa Barbara is named after him.

+A marker at the Los Angeles Cathedral implies he is still buried at the Santa Barbara Mission.